jentery/mdia200/notes.md

 Multimodality, transduction, digital preservation

+**Recap of Week 1**

+Denotation is a literal description of a work's physical characteristics and your experience of them (e.g., what you see, hear, smell, read, watch, touch).

+* As a technique, it's particularly useful when a work invites you to leap into interpretations of its symbols, context, deeper meaning, and whatnot
+* It also helps you to underscore how a work was *made* (labour) or *composed* (craft) and the degree to which it's accessible as both an experience and physical artifact.

 ## Week 2 (Sept.
 11 and 14): Media and Interpersonal Communication

 This week, media are not only material agents but also in the *middle* of your communication with someone else.
 Interpersonal communication usually refers to forms of one-to-one, two-way communication, including spoken language, sign language, and body language&#8212;instances when you may very well be the *messenger*.
 As the name suggests, interpersonal communication stresses in-person or "face-to-face"  communication yet may also involve everyday communications from a distance, like texting and phone calls.
 We'll talk about the rhetorical situations of interpersonal communication and how they shape the ways we relate to other people.
 We'll also consider those moments when media enhance interpersonal communication and when we feel like we're shouting into the abyss.